PeterKitonga/illustratorlearning/Lesson 08 - Shape Modes/readme.md

 ### Illustrations

-In the illustration below, I selected to shapes together and would click on the shape modes to get the below results.
+In the illustration below, I selected two shapes together and would click on the shape modes to get the below results.

 ![Illustration Example](../assets/images/lesson-08/illustration-01.png)